Zoink-Games/ScriptableRenderPipeline/com.unity.render-pipelines.universal/Documentation~/InstallURPIntoAProject.md

 # Install into a Project

-You can download and install the latest version of Universal Render Pipeline (URP) to your existing Project via the [Package Manager system](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html), and then install it into your Project.
+You can download and install the latest version of the Universal Render Pipeline (URP) to your existing Project via the [Package Manager system](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest/index.html), and then install it into your Project.
 If you don’t have an existing Project, see documentation on [how to start a new URP Project from a template](CreateNewProjectFromTemplate.md).

 To install URP into an existing Project:

 1. In Unity, open your Project.
 In the top navigation bar, select __Window > Package Manager__ to open the __Package Manager__ window.
 Select the __All__ tab.
 This tab displays the list of available packages for the version of Unity that you are currently running.
-2. Select **Universal RP** from the list of packages.
+2. Select **Universal Render Pipeline** from the list of packages.
 In the top right corner of the window, select __Install__.
 This installs URP directly into your Project.

 ## Configure URP